davidschreiber/pspdfkit-cookiecutters/README.md

 # Pantry

+* `android/kotlin` - a simple Kotlin based PSPDFKit example for Android, having a single `PdfActivity`.
 * `flutter/simple` - a simple example app based on the instructions from https://github.com/PSPDFKit/pspdfkit-flutter
 * `flutter/catalog` - the Flutter example Catalog available from https://github.com/PSPDFKit/pspdfkit-flutter